-Subject to Condition 20.3, any dispute, claim, difference or controversy arising out of, relating to or having any connection with the Declaration of Trust, the Certificates and these Conditions (including any dispute as to their existence, validity, interpretation, performance, breach or termination of the Declaration of Trust, the Certificates and these Conditions or the consequences of the nullity of any of them or a dispute relating to any non-contractual obligations arising out of or in connection with them) (a "Dispute") shall be referred to and finally resolved by arbitration under the LCIA Arbitration Rules (the "Rules"), which Rules (as amended from time to time) are deemed to be incorporated by reference into this Condition 20.2.
-For these purposes:

-- (a) the seat of arbitration shall be London; - (b) there shall be three arbitrators, each of whom shall be disinterested in the arbitration, shall have no connection with any party thereto and shall be an attorney experienced in international securities transactions; and - (c) the language of the arbitration shall be English.
+- 22.1 The Trust Deed, the Certificates and these Conditions (including the remaining provisions of this Condition 22 (Governing Law and Dispute Resolution) and any non-contractual obligations arising out of or in connection with the Trust Deed, the Certificates and these Conditions are governed by, and shall be construed in accordance with, English law. - Subject to Condition 22.3 to Condition 22.6, any dispute, claim, difference or controversy arising out of, relating to or having any connection with the Trust Deed, the Certificates and these Conditions (including any dispute as to their existence, validity, interpretation, performance, breach or termination of the Trust Deed, the Certificates and these Conditions or the consequences of the nullity of any of them or a dispute relating to any non-contractual obligations arising out of or in connection with them) (a Dispute) shall be referred to and finally resolved by arbitration under the LCIA Arbitration Rules (the Rules), which Rules (as amended from time to time) are incorporated by reference into this Condition.
+For these purposes: - (a) the seat of arbitration shall be London; - (b) there shall be three arbitrators, each of whom shall be disinterested in the arbitration, shall have no connection with any party thereto and shall be an attorney experienced in international securities transactions; and - (c) the language of the arbitration shall be English. - 22.3 Notwithstanding Condition 22.2 above, the Delegate (or, but only where permitted to take action in accordance with the terms of the Trust Deed, any Certificateholder) may, in the alternative, and at its sole discretion, by notice in writing to the Trustee require that a Dispute be heard by a court of law. - The notice described in Condition 22.3 above may be given not later than 28 days after service of a Request for Arbitration (as defined in the Rules).